mega2799/architecture/question.md

 >ris: 125,3 ns

 - 0xc3ec1000
-probabilmente da esadecimale a decimale in IEEE754
+da esadecimale a decimale in IEEE754
 >ris: 1100 0011 1110 1100 0001 0000 0000 0000

 - Siano A = (a_1 a_0) e B = (b_1 b_0) due numeri binari (con a_1 e b_1 bit più significativi); si consideri la funzione booleana F(A,B) che è vera se (A and (not B))